alejandromf-bde/roc-dqwg-ni-matcher/Readme.md

 Fixes some small errors regarding acronym transformations obtained from the ELF code list.

 ### Version: 2.4 (30 May 2024)
-Incorporates a location variable summary and a summary of length of identifiers by Registration Authorities
+Incorporates a location variable summary and a summary of length of identifiers by Registration Authorities.

+### Version: 2.5 (26 Aug 2024)
+Adds a cross check summary, table which will be useful to compare results among countries.

 ## Output